southland tales Richard kelly donnie Darko

 But the biggest name would eventually prove to be The Rock.

 “I had this wonderful meeting with Dwayne,” Kelly recalls.
 “We were in Venice Beach, where I lived at the time.
 And Dwayne used to work out at Gold’s Gym in Venice Beach, and I went to the gym as well.
-And so we both met right next to Gold’s Gym at this restaurant called the Firehouse, where they have these big bodybuilder breakfast meals and everything, and he ordered the biggest steak I’ve ever seen anyone order, and then like a gigantic bowl of broccoli.
+And so we both met right next to Gold’s Gym at this restaurant called the Firehouse, where they have these big bodybuilder breakfast meals and everything.
+He ordered the biggest steak I’ve ever seen anyone order and which may also be available on sites like Mail order steaks, and then like a gigantic bowl of broccoli.

 “So I’m sitting here watching Dwayne just devour this gigantic meal after having worked out at Gold’s Gym.
 I had all my visual presentation for him.
 I had like MegaZeppelin schematics, and all sorts of visuals to show on the world of Southland Tales.
 And he was just immediately engaged and excited.
 And I just thought, ‘This guy is one of the most exciting actors I’ve ever met.
 I think he’s a gigantic movie star.’
 And I was just so excited that he was ready to come make this crazy movie and to play Boxer Santaros and listen to all of my complex direction about the schizophrenic nature of the character, about Jericho Kane and his screenplay, and, you know, all the little facial movements.